eyenikeyev/post-install-config/README.md

 <ul>
 <p/>
 <p>
-Access the Admin Panel, go to the Settings tab and click on Users, make sure Registration Required is unchecked.This will allow the user to create tickets anonymously.
+Access the Admin Panel, go to the Settings tab and click on Users, make sure Registration Required is unchecked.
+This will allow the user to create tickets anonymously.
 <p/>
 <p>
 Configure Agents